-- (1) The amounts shown in columns C through E reflect threshold, target and maximum performance for the STI awards granted to each NEO who participated in 2018 STI.
+- (1) The amounts shown in columns C through E reflect threshold, target and maximum performance for the STI awards granted to each NEO who participated in 2019 STI.
 The threshold payout for each NEO reflects the minimum possible payout of \$0.
-The maximum payout for each NEO reflects the maximum STI award opportunity of 175% of 2018 STI target (and for Mr. Haley, it also reflects 350% of his base salary which is his maximum STI award opportunity pursuant to his employment agreement).
-The actual 2018 STI awards granted are shown in column G of the Summary Compensation Table and further analyzed in the table entitled "Summary of 2018 STI Awards for NEOs" in the Compensation Discussion and Analysis above. - (2) The amounts shown in columns F through H reflect threshold, target and maximum performance for the PSUs granted to the NEOs pursuant to the 2018 LTI Program.
-For the NEOs' PSUs granted on July 20, 2018, earned PSUs will be determined based on the achievement of the applicable performance target relating to the Company's TSR over the three-year performance period (from January 1, 2018 through December 31, 2020) measured as a CAGR relative to the TSR of the S&P 500 constituents as of the last day of the performance period.
-PSUs are eligible to vest based on the target award and the TSR CAGR percentile rank relative to the S&P 500 as set forth in the table in the section entitled "Executive Compensation: Compensation Discussion and Analysis Our Executive Compensation Program in Detail Long-Term Incentive Compensation 2018 LTI Program for All NEOs other than Mr. Haley."
+The maximum payout for each NEO reflects the maximum STI award opportunity of 175% of 2019 STI target (and for Mr. Haley, it also reflects 350% of his base salary which is his maximum STI award opportunity pursuant to his employment agreement).
+The actual 2019 STI awards granted are shown in column G of the Summary Compensation Table and further analyzed in the table entitled "Summary of 2019 STI Awards for NEOs" in the Compensation Discussion and Analysis above. - (2) The amounts shown in columns F through H reflect threshold, target and maximum performance for the PSUs granted to the NEOs pursuant to the 2019 LTI Program.
+PSUs granted under the 2019 LTI Program to Mr. Haley on February 26, 2019 (per terms of his Amended Agreement) and to all other NEOs on July 20, 2019 have the same performance and payout terms.
+Earned PSUs will be determined based on the achievement of the applicable performance target relating to the Company's TSR over the three-year performance period (from January 1, 2019 through December 31, 2021) measured as a CAGR relative to the TSR of the S&P 500 constituents as of the last day of the performance period.
+PSUs are eligible to vest based on the target award and the TSR CAGR percentile rank relative to the S&P 500 as set forth in the table in the section entitled "Executive Compensation: Compensation Discussion and Analysis Our Executive Compensation Program in Detail Components of the Named Executive Officers' 2019 Compensation Long-Term Incentive Compensation 2019 LTI Program for All NEOs."

-The earned PSUs will vest on July 20, 2021, subject to the continued employment of the participant during the vesting period, unless eligible for retirement under the terms of the program.
-Dividend equivalents in the form of additional shares will accrue on the PSUs, but are only paid to the same extent and at the same time as the underlying shares vest.
+The earned PSUs will vest on February 26, 2022 for Mr. Haley and on July 20, 2022 for all other NEOs, subject to the continued employment of the participant during the vesting period, unless eligible for retirement under the terms of the program (as Messrs.
+Haley, Wickes and Hess are).
+Dividend